-I was visiting an orphanage in Africa.
-Children afflicted with AIDS had found sanctuary from their troubled circumstances.
+I was visiting an orphanage in Africa, a place where children afflicted with AIDS had found sanctuary from their troubled circumstances.
 They now partook of food, shelter, medicine, and most all, love.
 From toddlers to teens, they welcomed me with smiles and physical warmth.
 I’m an indiscriminate hugger, one who enjoys embracing others.
 These little ambassadors gave me my fill.

-As the Director and I shared lunch, we discovered a serendipitous truth: we were born the same year of radically different tribes, on opposite sides of the globe.
+As the facility’s director and I shared lunch, we discovered a serendipitous truth: we were born the same year of radically different tribes, but on opposite sides of the globe.
 Our paths couldn’t have been more divergent.
 I grew up in relative privilege; she struggled in poverty.
 But the Creator of both our races led us to serve others.

 Our conversation grew more vulnerable.
 We discussed our families, our triumphs and losses.
 We talked of our current trials.
 Inevitably, I shared my long struggle with alcoholism.
 It turned out that she, too, had suffered seismic effects from this reality.
 Both her husband and her youngest son were actively addicted.